ethanhua/Skeleton/README.md

   More Config:

        .shimmer(true)      // whether show shimmer animation.                      default is true .count(10)          // the recycler view item count.                        default is 10 .color(color)       // the shimmer color.                                   default is #a2878787 .angle(20)          // the shimmer angle.                                   default is 20;
        .duration(1000)     // the shimmer animation duration.                      default is 1000;
+       .frozen(false)      // whether frozen recyclerView during skeleton showing  default is true;
   when data return you can call the method to hide skeleton loading view

        skeletonScreen.hide()